hippolascage/.net-workshops/001-numberworder/001-numberworder/README.md

 Invalid Input
 =============

-If the user does executes the program incorrectly, feedback will be provided.
+If the user executes the program incorrectly, feedback will be provided.

 E.g.